EARN IT Act

-The EARN IT Act (S. 3538) is proposed legislation first introduced in 2020 in the United States Congress.
+The EARN IT Act (S. 3538) is a bill first introduced in 2020 in the United States Congress.
 It aims to amend Section 230 of the Communications Act of 1934, which allows operators of websites to remove user-posted content that they deem inappropriate, and provides them with immunity from civil lawsuits related to such posting.
 Section 230 is the only surviving portion of the Communications Decency Act, passed in 1996.

 A number of events in the 2010s led lawmakers to question the legal freedom that website operators have, and among other legislation options, the EARN IT Act was proposed to alter Section 230's protections and put more responsibility on website operators.
-While it initially failed to pass in 2020, it was reintroduced in 2022.
+While it initially failed to pass in 2020, it was reintroduced in 2022 and for a third time in 2023.

 Background

 Section 230 was introduced as an amendment with the 1996 Communications Decency Act (CDA) that sought to amend the Communications Act of 1934.
 Section 230 was introduced by Senators Christopher Cox and Ron Wyden after seeing news of a pair of lawsuits, Cubby, Inc. v.
 CompuServe Inc. and Stratton Oakmont, Inc. v.
-Prodigy Services Co., which ruled very differently for two Internet service providers (ISP) on the matter of their liability for user content.
+Prodigy Services Co., which ruled very differently for two interactive computer services on the matter of their liability for user content solely because Prodigy moderated its content and CompuServe did not.
 The intent of Section 230 was to provide the same metaphor that ISPs were simply distributors of materials like booksellers, rather than publishers, and thus should not be responsible for the content they distribute for fear of creating a chilling effect on free speech.

 Section 230 contained two primary clauses that apply to any "interactive computer service" such as a website, an ISP, or similar content provider.